tylerguy/Grindstone-Wiki-V2/Info/Glossary.md

 -   _Aeonization_ - the process by which an opening is created between the plane of interest, the one being cast on, and the aetherial matrix that usually requires an aeonized object or spell book with four point casting.
 -   (School) _Aeonization_ - A school of magic at UMAD, utilized to undo links within programming and safely disperse aether
 -   _Aether_ - the material that fills the region of the universe beyond the terrestrial sphere
+- _Aetherial Exhausting_ - The summation of a lot of aether into a safe place within plane.
+It causes a distortion in the aetherial matrix and the space is filled by an adjacent plane.
 -   _Aetherial Studies_ - Department at UMAD dedicated to the research and study of movement of aether that exists as the matrix for which all planes exist within.
 Also study spellcraft and the theory behind it
 -   _(Department) Alchemy_ - Department at UMAD dedicated to alchemical research.
 -   _Alchemy_ -  the medieval forerunner of chemistry, based on the supposed transformation of matter.